lcarbow/Whatch/README.md

 # Whatch

 ## Description
-A free Android app to find new movies that are available on your Streaming platforms.
+A free Android app to find new movies that are available on your Streaming platforms.<br/>
+The app is written natively in Java.

 All data is fetched from the open TMDB database API.